 EYE CONTACT: IF IN EYES: Immediately rinse with water for several minutes.
-Remove contact lenses, if present and easy to do.
-Continue rinsing.
-IF IN EYES: Get medical help.
+Remove contact lenses, if present

 SKIN CONTACT: IF ON SKIN: Take off immediately all contaminated clothing.
 Immediately rinse with water for several minutes.
 IF ON SKIN: Get medical help immediately.
 Specific treatment (see "Notes to Physician" in Section 4 of the SDS).
 Wash contaminated clothing before reuse.